habibmasuro/Lastfm-Album-Image-Generator/readme.md

 # Last.fm Top 10 Album Image Generator
 By Dan Barrett - [yesdevnull.net/lfm](http://yesdevnull.net/lfm)

+Easily get images for a top 10 list for your Last.fm profile.

 ## What It Is?
 I'm using this on my website to generate [Last.fm](http://www.last.fm) album artwork - you can see it on [my profile here](http://last.fm/user/yesdevnull).